 I have been affiliated with the University of Washington since the fall of 1993, when I began my masters program with the Department of Geography.
 In Geography, I served as a teaching assistant and as a staff assistant, managing the department's computer lab.

-As Dave's USGS funding peters out, I was able to take advantage of an opportunity to start working half-time for the Climate Impacts Group of the JISAO, starting in December of 2002.
+As Dave's USGS funding was slightly uncertain at one point, I was able to take advantage of an opportunity to start working half-time for the Climate Impacts Group of the JISAO, starting in December of 2002.
 While I now have another supervisor (Amy Snover), Dave is also affiliated with CIG so it's still all one big happy family, sort of.

 So, while I did still have the same desk in the College of Forest Resources that I had when I started with Dave, I now have two additional offices, at the Forest Service Lab and at Climate Impacts Group.